creich/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 As shown in the table of parameters above i combine spatially binned color, histograms of color and the HOG-features.
-The combination of allof those features gave pretty promising results as you can see here:
+The combination of allof those features gave pretty promising results as you can see here (even thogh there are still some false positives):

 ![alt text][image4]
 ---